In most yoga arm balances one or both legs rest on the back of the arm or arms.

 Or to start from the very beginning, have one arm in front one shin and the other leg on top of the other arm.
 Press your legs against your arms.
 Lean your body forwards so that your butt lifts off of the floor.

-In galavasana arm balance (or flying pigeon since the leg position is similiar to that in pigeon yoga pose), squat down with one ankle on top of your other knee.
+In galavasana arm balance (or flying pigeon since the leg position is similar to that in pigeon yoga pose), squat down with one ankle on top of your other knee.

 With your right leg on top, place your right knee in behind your right armpit.
 Place your right ankle in the back of your left armpit.
 With your hands on the floor use your thigh muscles to press your shin into the backs of your arms.
 Press so that you use that leg to lift your pelvis.
 Shift your weight forwards onto your hands so that you can lift your bottom leg.